lapolis/palinka_c2/README.md

 # palinka_c2 v0.1
 Why am I doing this?
 Cause I recently started using CobaltStrike for red team operations but I still define as "magic" most of the things that it does behind the scene.
 So, this is my way to understand things through blood and pain.
 I decided to start this things after I read a tweet by [0xBoku](https://twitter.com/0xBoku) saying he/they was/were developing a small C2 for initial access and, right after that, I saw this amazing [article/guide](https://0xrick.github.io/misc/c2/) by [Ahmed Hesham](https://twitter.com/ahm3d_h3sham); so at that point I thought to just borrow the code from [0xRick](https://github.com/0xRick/c2) and focus on the implant side..
 But things got out of hand..
 And here I am, presenting the umpteenth C2 which will slowly die while dependencies will break and functionality will get obsolete.

+This tool has been developed and tested on Linux but it **should** be multi platform, let me know if you find out :)
 ### General boring stuff
 When the option `-j` is used, all the others are ignored.
 This function is used to just_decrypt a project so you will have sqlite3 DB nicely decrypted for you on disk.
 If you use `-p` DO NOT pass the password in the command line, you will be prompted for password.